The Classic Chicago Hot Dog

 The Jersey Italian Dog

-Popular in North Jersey, this deep fried Italian dog is topped with peppers, onions and friend potatoes stuffed into Italian bread.
+Popular in North Jersey, this deep-fried Italian dog is topped with peppers, onions and fried potatoes stuffed into Italian bread.

 MLB Park Dogs

 Fenway Park in Boston and Dodger Stadium in LA have their own signature hot dogs, the Fenway Franks and Dodger Dogs.
 Fenway Franks are boiled and grilled Fenway-style, and then served on a New England-style bun, covered with mustard and relish.
 Dodger Dogs can be steamed or grilled although grilled is the favored style.